drewpgilmore/javascript-challenge/README.md

-# javascript-challenge
+JavaScript UFO Search
-Using JavaScript to retrieve search results based on UFO sighting data.
+This exercise utilized JavaScript to search through UFO sighting data and display that data depending on user input for the date.